skaes/logjam-tools/README.md

 Then, run `./bin/install-libs` to install all dependecies in `/usr/local`.

-If you want to install everything into a separate hierarchy, you can use the `--prefix` like so:
+If you want to install everything into a separate hierarchy, you can use the `--prefix` argument like so:

 ```
-./bin/install-libs --prefix /opt/logjam
+./bin/install-libs --prefix=/opt/logjam
 ```

 Or install them manually: